 Most people understand that as soon as you start earning money, you should start saving.
-The way we save and store our hard-earned cash can make a huge difference to saving and investment goals.
+Saving money effectively can make a huge difference when it comes to achieving investment goals.

-Cash in the bank does not grow — in fact, it loses spending power over time due to inflation, and it only earns money for the bank and its shareholders.
-A savings account, on the other hand, is great for making sure that you have enough rainy-day money for emergencies and short-term costs, but any more than that is just collecting coins.
+Cash in the bank does not grow.
+In fact, it loses spending power over time due to inflation.
+Cash really only earns money for the bank and its shareholders.
+A savings account, on the other hand, is great for making sure that you have enough to withstand emergencies and short-term costs; any more than that is just collecting coins.
 A good rule of thumb is that you should keep between three and six months of your regular household expenses in cash accounts at any time.

 For the rest of your monthly disposable income, regular savings plans or periodic investments can be very useful.
 Some investment plans are specially set up for small, regular deposits and can be much more cost effective than using a generic trading account.
-Finding a tax-efficient solution can also reduce the cost of any tax that might be applied to the growth of your investments in the future.
+Finding a tax-efficient solution can reduce the cost of taxes applied to the growth of your future investments.

 Define your savings goals

 Making regular, fixed-value transfers to your investment portfolio can have benefits of its own.
-Apart from helping you keep to your own schedule and ensuring that you pay yourself first, periodic investments benefit from something called cost-averaging.
-This is a simple concept that averages out the value of your invested assets as markets rise and fall, meaning that you can benefit from long-term growth in unstable economic times.
+Apart from helping you keep to your own schedule and ensuring that you pay yourself first, periodic investments benefit from cost averaging.
+This is a simple concept that averages out the value of your invested assets as markets rise and fall.
+This means that you can benefit from long-term growth in unstable economic times.

 It is absolutely true that there is no one-size-fits-all solution for personal financial planning.
 Everyone has their individual goals and requirements.
 A good financial adviser will take into account your personal situation and work with you to create a plan that caters to your needs.
-Of course, this plan will most likely change over time, so it is vital to review your personal financial strategy regularly.
-One thing is certain, however: leaving your cash in the bank is not an effective way to plan for your financial future.
-It might be nice to see the numbers ticking upwards on the screen of an ATM each month, but what you won’t see is the real value of all your hard work gradually ebbing away as costs and prices rise.
+Of course, this plan will most likely change over time; it is vital to review your personal financial strategy regularly.
+One thing is certain, however: leaving cash in the bank is an ineffective way to plan for the future.
+Although it might be nice to see the numbers ticking upwards on the screen of an ATM each month, you won’t see the real value of all your hard work gradually ebbing away as costs inflate.

-Remember that savings accounts are often not the best tool for savings.
+Remember that savings accounts are often not the best tool to save money effectively.
 Take the time to make your plan and seek help to find the best vehicle to carry it out.